mscharan14/AWS-EKS-Based-2048-Game-Deployment/README.md

 3. **Setup ALB Controller**

-   Install and configure the AWS Load Balancer Controller:
+   Install and configure the AWS Load Balancer Controller following the steps mentioned in the following bash script:

    ```
    ./scripts/setup-alb-controller.sh
    ```

 4. **Create Fargate Profile**
+5.
+   This prepares your cluster to run the application in a serverless Fargate environment and creates a dedicated namespace (game-2048) for it.

    ```
    eksctl create fargateprofile \
-    --cluster demo-cluster \
+    --cluster 2048-cluster \
     --region us-east-1 \
     --name alb-sample-app \
     --namespace game-2048
    ```

-5. **Deploy the Application**
+7. **Deploy the Application**

    Deploy the application using the deployment and service manifests: